MikeHopcroft/data-flow/src/lib/NEW_TODO.md

 * New
+  * Security threat modelling
+    * Prototype poisoning
+    * toJSON()
+    * x toString()
+    * Running unapproved functions in the sandbox
+    * Running unapproved functions in the host
+    * Infinite loops
+  * Don't allow assignment of unapproved functions to properties
   * Allow trailing comma in object literals
   * Allow empty element in array literals (undefined)
   * Why do ASTNodes have a position?